homeymusic/mami.codi.R/README.md

 The best fits across the experiments were given by a tolerance of 0.0666667.

-The frequency tolerance is half the size of the wavelength tolerance.
-Does that mean that the perception mechanism for frequency.

 ## Theoretical predictions compared to large-scale behavioral results